 As far as whether this is a good or bad thing goes, Pienaar says everything has its pros and cons.
 “Often it’s how society uses something new, rather than what is actually brought to market that’s important.
 It’s our responsibility as business leaders to make sure the good parts outweigh any negative impact on society.”

-He says the changing world of 4IR also means governments and society need to become more nimble to keep up with required changes in laws and how society operates as a result.
+He says the changing world of 4IR and the long term practical impact of 4IR also means governments and society need to become more nimble to keep up with required changes in laws and how society operates as a result.
 “Our laws will need to become technology neutral,” he says.